doctrine/orm/docs/en/reference/basic-mapping.rst

    a new entity is passed to ``EntityManager#persist``.
 NONE is the same as leaving off the ``#[GeneratedValue]`` entirely.
 -  ``CUSTOM``: With this option, you can use the ``#[CustomIdGenerator]`` attribute.
-   It will allow you to pass a :ref:`class of your own to generate the identifiers.<annref_customidgenerator>`
+   It will allow you to pass a :ref:`class of your own to generate the identifiers.<attrref_customidgenerator>`

 Sequence Generator
 ^^^^^^^^^^^^^^^^^^